What is a Site Waste Management Plan

 What is the Purpose of a SWMP?

-The idea is that when a project is planned there shall be detailed thought given to applying the waste heirarchy:
+The idea is that when a project is planned there shall be detailed thought given to applying the waste hierarchy:

 - Avoid waste - in building this could be achieved by carrying out a renovation rather than a complete demolition and rebuild.

-- Minimise waste - avoid creating the waste (such as crush and recycle concrete on site and use it as an aggregate in the concrete for the new buidling on the site).
-That way no waste is created, and the aim of minimising waste is met.
+- Minimize waste - avoid creating the waste (such as crush and recycle concrete on site and use it as an aggregate in the concrete for the new building on the site).
+That way no waste is created, and the aim of minimizing waste is met.

 - Recycle - that is find another use for materials (for example collect materials such as glass and return them to a central processing point where the glass may be melted and used to make new bottles).

 Who will find SITE WASTE Management Plans (SWMPs) useful:- anyone who is planning a construction project costing more than £300,000, and in many cases considerably less any construction project clients or architects that: